IEEE 802.11p: Timing advertisement

 This amendment adds a new management frame for timing advertisement, which allows IEEE 802.11p enabled stations to synchronize themselves with a common time reference.
 The only time reference defined in the IEEE 802.11p amendment is UTC.

 Receiver performance

 Some optional enhanced channel rejection requirements (for both adjacent and nonadjacent channels) are specified in this amendment in order to improve the immunity of the communication system to out-of-channel interference.
 They only apply to OFDM transmissions in the 5 GHz band used by the IEEE 802.11a physical layer.

 Frequency band

 IEEE 802.11p standard typically uses channels of 10 MHz bandwidth in the 5.9 GHz band (5.850–5.925 GHz).
-This is half the bandwidth, or double the transmission time for a specific data symbol, as used in 802.11a.
-This allows the receiver to better cope with the characteristics of the radio channel in vehicular communications environments, e.g. the signal echoes reflected from other cars or houses.
+This is half the bandwidth as used in 802.11a, or double the transmission time per data symbol.
+This allows the receiver to better cope with the characteristics of the radio channel in vehicular communications environments, especially echoes of signals reflected by moving objects.